Information for SaLTs: Becoming an Elklan Tutor

 * This applies to all courses EXCEPT STP - Supporting Children and Adults using AAC.
 If you attend the STP - Supporting Children and Adults using AAC only (i.e. you are not already an Elklan Tutor and have not attended one of the more general TTPs) you are only licenced to deliver the AAC course.
 If you want to deliver other Elklan courses, please attend any one of the other TTP training opportunities.

 As an Elklan tutor, you enter into a large network of others who are all seeking to fulfill the same aims as you in meeting the needs of children with Speech, Language and Communication Needs (SLCN).
-You will receive ongoing support and advice from Liz and Henrietta and you will be invited to attend annual meetings held in Salford, London and Northern Ireland which are offered free of charge.
+You will receive ongoing support and advice from Elklan who will answer your queries about delivering courses.

 Training with others